Dynamic Digital Maps - Download Links to the DDM-Template, Cookbook, Learning Documents, Selected DDMs, and Associated Geologic Exercises

 Information about, and the open-source version of LiveCode can be obtained from runrev.com .

 The Extended Dynamic Digital Map

 EDDMs are perhaps best described as a sort of computerized, self-authored, interactive textbook.
 This software enables people to easily gather and present data so that users of the EDDM may actively absorb whatever material the designer of the EDDM decides to include.
-For example, this summer we designed the EDDM of Gale Crater to teach people about the geology of Gale Crater, which is currently the home of the most sophisticated NASA Mars Rover - Curiosity.
+For example, we designed the EDDM of Gale Crater to teach people about the geology of Gale Crater, which is currently the home of the most sophisticated NASA Mars Rover - Curiosity.

 The EDDM-Gale Crater for MacIntosh (462 MB , updated 2012-10-20) can be download from DDM-EDDM-Gale-Crater

 ; a poster on it was shown at the American Geophysical Union at the V018 session of December 2012 AGU meeting in San Francisco (McBeck and Condit, 2012), and it was introduced at the Pardee Digital Mapping Session at the GSA National meeting in Charlotte Nov.
 5, 2012.